rajeev-shivaram/TranslationApp/README.md

 ### Translation App

-- [ ]  Use Watson APIs to create Language Translator Service.
-1pt
+- [X]  1pt - Use Watson APIs to create Language Translator Service.
-- [ ]  Create an instance of the Language Translator Service in your Python code.
-1pt
+- [X]  1pt - Create an instance of the Language Translator Service in your Python code.
-- [ ]  Create a function that translates English to French.
-2pt
+- [X]  2pt - Create a function that translates English to French.
-- [ ]  Create a function that translates French to English.
+- [X]  Create a function that translates French to English.
 2pt
-- [ ]  Write unit tests to test the englishToFrench function with assertEqual and assertNotEqual  2pt
+- [X]  Write unit tests to test the englishToFrench function with assertEqual and assertNotEqual  2pt
-- [ ]  Write unit tests to test the frenchToEnglish function with assertEqual and assertNotEqual  2pt
+- [X]  Write unit tests to test the frenchToEnglish function with assertEqual and assertNotEqual  2pt
 - [ ]  Run coding standards check against the functions above.
 3pt
 - [ ]  Run unit tests and interpret the results.
 4pt
 - [ ]  Package the above functions and tests as a standard python package.
 2pt